-- Division juries (each with 3-5 jurors) assess the team designs. - One jury convenes for each of the Divisions.
-Each juror reviews up to eight Project Reports within his or her assigned Division. - Division jurors individually determine preliminary evaluation results based on the Project Reports. - Preliminary team evaluation results are modified by the jurors based on the Project Presentations and associated question-and-answer period. - Division juror panels select first-place, second-place, and honorable mention award winners in each Division based on the following attributes: - Excellence in design intent of the competition - Excellence in the Contest criteria subject areas. - Each first-place team delivers an 8-minute short version of its full presentation at the Awards Banquet for evaluation by the Grand Jury, which chooses two Grand Winners according to the process described in Section 5.2. - Division jurors develop written feedback for the teams that is shared with the teams within 2 weeks of Design Challenge Weekend's conclusion.
+- Division Juries (each with 3-5 industry experts) assess the team designs. - One jury convenes for each of the Divisions.
+Each juror reviews all Design Portfolios within their assigned Division. - Division Jurors individually determine preliminary evaluation results based on the Design Portfolio. - Preliminary team evaluation results are modified by the jurors based on the live Division Presentations and associated question-and-answer period during the Competition Event. - Division Juror panels select first-place, second-place, and third-place award winners in each Division based on the extent to which the design demonstrates the following attributes: - o Understanding and application of building science - o Excellence in design intent of the competition - Excellence in the Contest criteria subject areas. - Each first-place team delivers a live presentation at the Awards Ceremony for evaluation by the Grand Jury, which chooses a Commercial Grand Winner and Residential Grand Winner according to the process described in Section 5.5. - Division Jurors develop written feedback for the teams that is shared with the teams via the Project Site within two weeks of the Competition Event's conclusion.

-5.1 Evaluation Rating Scale
+5.4 Evaluation Rating Scale